 When you soak the peas, it helps to shorten cooking times, and it increases digestibility, especially for those who always have heartburn.

-How to soak Black eyed Peas
+How to soak Black-eyed Peas

-To soak the peas, simply put the sorted and washed peas inside a large bowl, add enough water to totally submerge the peas.
+To soak the peas, simply put the sorted and washed peas inside a large bowl, and add enough water to totally submerge the peas.
 This is important because the peas will swell.

 The next day, drain the water and rinse.
 At this point, you can now use it for the recipe.